CSS-Electronics/api-examples/examples/data-processing/README.md

 - `process_data.py`: List log files between dates, DBC decode them and perform various processing
 - `process_tp_data.py`: Example of how multiframe data can be handled incl.
 DBC decoding (Transport Protocol)
 - `utils.py`: Functions/classes used in the above scripts (note: Identical to utils.py from the dashboard-writer repo)

 ---

+## Installation

+See the README in the above folder.

+---